GreenswayAB/BIRDS/README.md

 A central concept used by the `BIRDS` package is the “visit” – defining the sampling unit as a sampling event by a unique observer (or group of observers), at a unique unit of space and time (commonly a day).
-Visits can help us to summarise the amount of effort expended in the field.
+Visits can help us to summarize the amount of effort expended in the field.
 During a visit, the observer commonly samples (i.e. observes and records) species by similar methods.
-The sampling effort can ary among visits, with the amount of effort expended being greater when spending more time, and reporting more of the observed species.
+The sampling effort can vary among visits, with the amount of effort expended being greater when spending more time, and reporting more of the observed species.
 The same number of observations (records of species) at a unique unit of time and space could be made by either few observers reporting many species (greater effort by each observer) or many